Loading…

 Teaching Fellow, University of Warwick

-Having been a physics teacher and Head of Department for over a decade, I am now a teaching fellow at the Centre for Teacher Education at the University of Warwick.
-I am also a University Lead Mentor at the National Institute of Teaching and Education at Coventry University.
-I also...
+Having been a physics teacher and Head of Department for over a decade, I am now Physics PGCE lead and a teaching fellow at the Centre for Teacher Education at the University of Warwick.
+I also take on freelance work and have supported OUP with the Kerboodle resources for the new...
 Read More →

 Saturday January 11, 2025 12:15 - 13:05 GMT